Corporate performance management (CPM) is a process that’s always changing to meet the ever-growing needs of a growing business.

 What is corporate performance management (CPM)?

 Corporate performance is an overall assessment of how successfully a corporation is performing.
-Typically, this means keeping an eye on its most important parameters like financial, market, and shareholder performance.
+Typically, this means monitoring its most important financial, market, and shareholder performance parameters.

 Frequently, CPM operates as a subset of business intelligence that monitors corporate health according to key performance indicators (KPIs) such as revenue, return on investment (ROI), overhead, and operational costs.

-Like all mission critical business strategies, CPM is a collaborative effort: you need metrics from every department in order to understand the accurate financial health of the organization.
+Like all mission-critical business strategies, CPM is a collaborative effort: you need metrics from every department to understand the organization's accurate financial health.
 In order to collect data across departments, corporate performance management teams up with financial planning and analysis (FP&A).

 Corporate performance management vs. human performance management vs. enterprise performance management

-Though similar concepts, corporate performance management, human performance management, and enterprise performance management all have different priorities.
-For this post we’ll be covering CPM.
+Though similar concepts, corporate performance management, human performance management, and enterprise performance management have different priorities.
+For this post, we’ll be covering CPM.

-Corporate Performance Management: As discussed, corporate performance management (CPM) utilizes metrics from all over an organization, it’s generally more focused on the financial health of the company.
+Corporate Performance Management: As discussed, corporate performance management (CPM) utilizes metrics from all over an organization, generally more focused on the company's financial health.

 Human Performance Management: Human performance management (HPM), on the other hand, is a subset of human resources that seeks to improve employee productivity, satisfaction, and operational capability.

-HPM is measured by employee reviews and turnover rates, and the overall employee “health” of the company.
+HPM is measured by employee reviews, turnover rates, and the overall employee “health” of the company.

 Why corporate performance management is important for businesses